 A guy in front of me had a 3 inch pocket knife and he had two choices.
-Leave it with them for disposal or keep it and tour later, which meant another 30 minutes or so for him and his friends since the lines had grown longer by this point.
+Leave it with them for disposal or keep it and tour later without it.
+That meant another 30 minutes or so for him and his friends since the lines had grown longer by this point.

 Rules for the Dam are on their website and also in the area where you purchase your tour, so checking those out will save you from having issues.

-There are good reasons for their security measures and restrictions.
-There won’t be any haggling or you pleading your case.
-Things are done for everyone's safety.
+There's good reasons for their security measures and restrictions.
+There won’t be any haggling or you pleading a case.

-As beautiful a place as it is, it is still a sensitive security area.
-Small things can make big differences, so take some time to review those on their website.
+As beautiful a place as it is, it's still a sensitive security area.
+Small things can make big differences, so take some time to review these things on their website.

 After the security checkpoint, you’ll enter the Visitors Center lobby where you'll see historical photo’s, maps and displays as well as a spot to have a professionally done keepsake photo.

-There is a small theatre there where each tour starts with a 10 minute film on the reasons and decisions for Hoover Dam’s construction, and after this film you will be ushered into the queue area for either the Dam tour or Powerplant tour.
+There is a small theatre there where each tour starts with a 10 minute film on the history, reasons and decisions for Hoover Dam’s construction.
+After this film you'll be ushered into the queue area for either the Dam tour or Powerplant tour.
 Visitors tour you just freely roam.

 After descending, you’ll exit your elevator and walk through a darkened tunnel.

-From the very first time I walked these tunnels until this last time, it struck me as funny that I still feel like it's some kind of movie set .
+From the very first time I walked these tunnels until this last time, it struck me as funny that I still feel like it's some kind of a movie set.

-Then I'm reminded this is the real deal where you’re surrounded by massive amounts of concrete and water ... really massive.
+Then I'm reminded this is the real deal where you’re surrounded by massive amounts of concrete and water, which our guide pointed out.

-You soon arrive at a room called the Penstock room and here you’ll learn what’s below and around you while getting a presentation using a lighted graphic diagram of the working parts of the Dam.
+Shorty, you'll arrive at a room called the Penstock room and here you’ll learn what’s below and all around you while getting a presentation with a lighted graphic diagram of the working parts of the Dam.

-While covering many aspects of the diagram, our guide was able to cover specific phases of the construction, why they were needed, the process on how and why the work proceeded as it did and many other spec’s that aren't touched on in other places.
+While covering many aspects of the diagram, our guide was able to cover specific phases of the construction, why they were needed, the process on how and why the work proceeded as it did, and many other spec’s that you wouldn't know without guides filling you in on it.

 At this point tours 1 and 2 diverge.
-Tour 1 is the Dam tour and continues, while the Powerplant tour ends here.
+Tour 1 is the Dam tour and continues, while tour 2, the Powerplant tour, ends here.

 At various points along your tour you’re encouraged to ask questions.
-We had a young female guide who was easygoing, knowledgeable and had a good sense of humor.
-She made the tour interesting and kept it fun.
+We had a female guide who was very knowledgeable and had a great sense of humor, which made our tour really interesting and fun.

-On our way out of the Powerplant room we stopped once more halfway in the tunnel and she went over a few more features, had our last Q and A session, then it was on to the Exhibit Gallery.
+On our way out of the Powerplant room we stopped once more halfway in the tunnel and she went over a few more features.
+We had our last Q and A session, then it was on to the Exhibit Gallery.

 At the end of your tour you’ll take your elevator back up to the Visitors Center Exhibit Gallery area, which is one flight up from where you started your tour in the Visitors Center lobby area.

-Here you’ll see exhibits that detail the many aspects involved in the making of the Dam.
+Here you’ll see exhibits that detail the many aspects involved in the making, as well as operations of the Dam.

 An especially relevant one for us that day was the display that lets you walk into a cross-cut section model of a generator… the same one we just saw sitting out on the floor of the Powerplant.

-It covers all details on so many things regarding the Dam and its construction with many more exhibits than I can show you here.
+It covers details on so many things regarding the building of the Dam with way more exhibits than I have room to show you here.

 One flight up from there and you get to the Observation Deck … and the sights from here are really something.